rjspencer/docs/theming.md

 When submitting a theme, you can select a default color scheme that you feel best matches and fits in.
 Users have the option to override this in their account's theme management section.

 # Example Theme
+Here's a boilerplate theme to kickstart your development.

 ### HTML
 	<!DOCTYPE html>